Home buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 The quality of your wallet starts the home buying process.
 To become a homeowner, considering your credit score is a must along with the type of loan for which you'll qualify in Clayton.

 The Fair Isaac Company bases your FICO score on the summary of your total credit history.
 Most people usually have a score of 600, but scores are tiered from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a loan.
 Some of the pieces in deciding your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Payment History — How many late payments have you made?
+- Payment History — How often do you make late payments?

-Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.